johnwcowan/r7rs-work/LexmacsCowan.md

 original set had used.
 This SRFI does not define any specific internalizers or externalizers.
 (Maybe it should.)

+## Issues

+1) We can externalize a list of sets, but we cannot externalize a vector or set of sets, because `lexmacs-externalize` doesn't know how to traverse vectors or sets.
+This probably must be solved by a `foldable` typeclass.

 ## Procedures

 `(make-lexenv)`